 Instruments of Change

-Listen here to the oral history extracts featured in the Instruments of Change exhibition.
+Listen below to the oral histories which feature in the exhibition.

-For more information on the Instruments of Change Exhibition click here (https://www.bmh.manchester.ac.uk/museum/events/instruments-of-change/)
+For more information visiting Instruments of Change click here (https://www.bmh.manchester.ac.uk/museum/events/instruments-of-change/)

 Early use of penicillin